-We are ‘by the many, for the many.’
-Our practice is some 600 talented architects, urban planners, interior designers, graphic designers, researchers, and digital visualisation experts.
 We continuously seek the brightest minds to innovate design, process, and typology.
 We welcome collaboration, from both traditional and disruptive sources, should it have the potential to contribute to better design.

-Established over 50 years ago, COX’s history in Australian architecture began with the transformative Tocal Agricultural College in New South Wales.
+Our history in Australian architecture began with the transformative Tocal Agricultural College in New South Wales.
 Epitomising the renowned Sydney School, the project had a deep and sensitive understanding of context and place, blended with honest and expressive structure and craft.
 This has informed the work of COX ever since.

-Our longstanding history has established key principles we continue to prioritise today.
+This history has established key principles we continue to prioritise today.
 One being the planning of cities and design of buildings that are adaptable to change – cultural, social, technological, and economic.
 The other is the creation of sustainable spaces – environmental strategies that are embedded, rather than added, to our designs.

 What we bring to our work transcends design.
 Our innovative technology and structural design solutions place emphasis and value on the design of core elements.
 Our structures designed as destinations to bring people together to share experiences that are unique to their time and place.

 COX was established in Sydney in 1962 by Philip Cox OA.

 COX’s contribution to Australian architecture began with the practice’s first major project – the transformative Tocal Agricultural College.
 Epitomising the Sydney School of Architecture, the Sir John Sulman Prize winning project created a distinctive Australian architecture based on integration with landscape and context, the expression of structure, natural materials of timber and clay, and a direct response to climate.